Asabeneh/30-Days-Of-React/readMe.md

 ### Code Editor

 We can write our codes on the browser console, but it won't do for bigger projects.
 In a real working environment, developers use different code editors to write their codes.
-In this 30 days JavaScript challenge, we will be using Visual Studio Code.
+In this 30 days React challenge, we will be using Visual Studio Code.

 #### Installing Visual Studio Code